 PORTA POTTIES: 1.
 Each Porta Pottie is ‘single occupancy'.
 One user (or parent with child/children) at a time.
 2. Additional guest(s) waiting for use of the porta potties are to stand 6' apart from one another (not to crowd other communal space) until the previous user(s) has exited.

 HANDWASHING STATION: 1.
 The handwashing station is ‘single occupancy'.
 One user (or parent with child/children) at a time.
-2. Additional persons waiting for use of the handwashing station are to stand 6' apart (not to crowd other communal space) until the previous user(s) has exited.
+2. Additional persons waiting for use of the handwashing station are to stand 6' apart (not to crowd other communal space) until the previous user(s) have completed use.

 BEACH: 1.
 See Beach Registration under Communal Area Plan.
 2. Each plot is marked off as a 10' x 10' site.
-There are 10' between each plot with a 5' easement between rows for pedestrian traffic.
+There are designated walkways between sites for pedestrian traffic.
 3. Beach permits are valid between 9am and 8pm.
 Ezups/Umbrellas must be put up by 10am or the current permit will be voided and the site repermitted to another guest.
 4. Posting to include a.
 Beach Permit Required, No Social Gathering, Social Distancing being practiced, and ‘Camp Kernville On Site Protocols and Expectations'.

 RESTROOMS-PORTA POTTIES-HANDWASHING STATION-LAUNDRY ROOM-AIR COMPRESSOR STATION-OFFICE-GENERAL GROUNDS 1.
 Guests are to obey the posted regulations regarding occupancy, wait lines and social distancing protocols.